schulle4u/yellow-extensions-schulle4u/audio/README.md

 `AudioUrlPrefix` = URL prefix for audio files
 `AudioStyle` = CSS class to use for the player

+The following file can be configured:

+`system/layouts/audio.html` = layout file for standalone audio player

 ## Example

 Embedding an audio track: